dodcomms/dodserv/README.md

 * a collection of free and open source operating systems, chat servers, forums, web sites and wikis
 * self-hosted (on a normal computer, USB stick or SD card) behind Tor hidden services [1](https://www.torproject.org/docs/hidden-services.html.en "Hidden Service Protocol")
 * resistant to surveillance and censorship
+* is free and unencumbered software released into the public domain [2](http://unlicense.org/ "unlicense.org")
 * easy to install and maintain

 ### The DIY or DIE Server allows: